Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 “Get thoroughly familiar with the product and the market,” Bernbach said.

-See your product through your customers’ eyes.
+Look at your product through your customers’ eyes.
 Consider what they think when they first come across it.

 David Ogilvy speaks about how to write good copy

-“If you’re trying to persuade people to do something or buy something, it seems to me you should use their language.”
+“If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language.”

 – David Ogilvy